Open source business software

 Disadvantages of open source software

 Open source software may benefit many businesses.
-However, it can also pose several significant challenges - from unexpected costs and steep learning curve to complex compatibility issues.
+However, it can also pose several significant challenges - from unexpected costs and steep learning curves to complex compatibility issues.

 The main disadvantages of open source software relate to: